-The Franklin D. Roosevelt Distinguished Public Service Awards honor individuals whose careers exemplify President Roosevelt’s extraordinary dedication to public service and seek to inspire a renewed national commitment to the principals for which FDR stood.
+The Franklin D. Roosevelt Distinguished Public Service Awards honor individuals whose careers exemplify President Roosevelt’s extraordinary dedication to public service and who seek to inspire a renewed national commitment to the principles for which FDR stood.

 Change can take a lifetime, and these men and women have dedicated their lives to the public good, never limiting themselves to what seemed possible when they began.
 Each year, we celebrate their courage, commitment, and values.
-We welcome all those who believe in public service and a Rooseveltian vision to join us at this year’s celebration: Wednesday, June 7, 2017, 6pm at the Mandarin Oriental, Washington D.C.
-Please see below for ticket and sponsorship information.
+We hope you will join us in recognizing our 2018 honorees: Mary Kay Henry and Senator Chris Murphy.

 United States Senate

 Chris Murphy, the junior United States Senator for Connecticut, has dedicated his career to public service as an advocate for Connecticut families.
 Senator Murphy has been a strong voice in the Senate fighting for job creation, affordable health care, education, sensible gun laws, and a forward-looking foreign policy.

 As a member of the Health, Education, Labor and Pensions Committee (HELP) Senator Murphy has worked to make college more affordable and ensure that our public education system works to serve all students.
 Senator Murphy also led a bipartisan effort to reform our mental health system, working across the aisle to craft the first comprehensive mental health bill in the Senate in decades.

 Senator Murphy has laid out a forward-thinking foreign policy vision for the United States.
 As a member of the Foreign Relations Committee, he has been an outspoken proponent of diplomacy, international human rights and the need for clear-eyed American leadership abroad.